sailthru/relay.mesos/README.md

 Relay.Mesos is made up of two primary components: a Mesos framework and a Relay event loop.
 Relay continuously requests that the mesos framework run a number of tasks.
-The framework receives resource offers from mesos and, if any Relay requests can be fulfilled, it will attempt to fulfill them.
-If Relay requests can't be fulfilled because Mesos cluster is full, then the next time Relay.Mesos receives mesos resource offers, it will attempt to fulfill the largest Relay request since the last set of mesos resource offers was fulfilled.
-In the current implementation, if no mesos resource offers are available for a long time, this can result in Relay.Mesos building up a history of error.
-In this case, Relay.Mesos may over-react the moment mesos offers become available again, but it will eventually stabilize.
+The framework receives resource offers from mesos and, if the most recent Relay request can be fulfilled, it will attempt to fulfill it by spinning up "warmer" or "cooler" tasks.
+If Relay requests can't be fulfilled because
+Mesos cluster is at capacity, then Relay will continue to ask to spin up tasks, but nothing will happen.

+If no mesos resource offers are available for a long time, Relay.Mesos will become starved for resources.
+This can result in Relay.Mesos building up a history of error between the target and the metric.
+If Relay.Mesos has been starved for Mesos resources for a while, when resources become available again, Relay might initially ask for too many resources because it's learned that asking for a lot of tasks to spin up results in very little or no difference in the metric.
+In any case, it will quickly re-learn the right thing to do.

 In Relay.Mesos, as with Relay generally, there are 4 main components: metric, target, warmer and cooler.